How to define speed in E-Field Probes

 This method is useful to evaluate transients and radar pulse signals.
-But, due to the inherent non-continues mode, it is not possible to perform real time measurements.
-Apart from this, the time required for data transfer from the field probe to the PC and the time needed to achieve the correlation which is required for field levelling, will reduce the overall measurement speed by multiple factors slower compared to the sampling speed itself.
+Due to the inherent non-continues mode, no real time measurements can be made.
+Apart from this, the time required for data transfer and time to achieve correlation required for field leveling.
+Therefore it makes the overall measurement speed multiple factors slower compared to the sampling speed itself.

 Measurement speed of electric field probes- streaming mode

 Measurement speed in streaming mode is the maximum number of isotropic and/ or all -axis readings/sec the probe can measure.
 The speed of measurements in streaming mode give a good indication how fast the probe can actually measure.
 However, in streaming mode a probe can give multiple readings which are identical.
 This is due to the internal buffering in the probe interface or the probe driver.
 Therefore, when the EMC software requests a new field strength sample, the measured result can be before the original request!
 This might lead to incorrect measurement conclusions and longer measurement time due to unstable leveling algorithms.

 Measurement speed of E-field probes – triggered mode

 Measurement speed of E-field probes (trigger mode) is the maximum speed at which the probe can take unique, accurate and corrected isotropic field measurements.
 First, the probe gives the command to give a new reading, only after this an unique measurements are supplied.
 Triggered mode assures that measurements are taken AFTER the field strength request.
 This approach leads to the most accurate test results.